 The condensed financial statements have been prepared in accordance with GAAP, which requires management to make estimates and assumptions that affect the amounts and disclosures reported in the condensed financial statements and accompanying notes.
 The Company bases its estimates on historical experience and market-specific or other relevant assumptions that it believes are reasonable under the circumstances.
-The amounts of assets and liabilities reported in the Company's condensed balance sheets and the amount of expenses and income reported for each of the periods presented are affected by estimates and assumptions, which are used for, but are not limited to, determining the fair value of assets and liabilities, contingent consideration liability, the fair value of right-of-use assets and lease liabilities, derivative liabilities related to debt and stock-based compensation.
+The amounts of assets and liabilities reported in the Company's condensed balance sheets and the amount of expenses and income reported for each of the periods presented are affected by estimates and assumptions, which are used for, but are not limited to, determining the fair value of assets and liabilities, contingent consideration liabilities, derivative liabilities related to debt and stock-based compensation.
 Actual results could differ from such estimates or assumptions.